Community-Tech-Lab/PNK/README.md

 PNKs consist of off-the-shelf hardware and open-source software housed in a waterproof, battery-powered, solar-enabled kit.
 The kits can be used to connect to an existing internet connection or offline as a local wireless networking system, complete with its own server, chat service, and document editor.

 ### **Hardware**
+The off-the-shelf elements of the PNK include a processor, a wireless modem/router, and a wireless antenna, providing a modular, accessible and customizable starting off point.

 | Component  | Role | Part Number | Links |
 | ------------- | ------------- | ------------- | ------------- |